astronomer/docs/learn/operator-extra-link-tutorial.md

 - Add a static operator extra link to any operator using an Airflow plugin.
 - Modify an existing operator to push an additional value to XCom.
 - Add a dynamic operator extra link to any operator using an Airflow plugin.
-- Add an operator extra link to a custom operator without using an Airflow plugin.
+- Add an operator extra link to a custom operator defined in an Airflow provider.

 :::tip